 - Broadleaf deciduous tree, a gymnosperm, reaches 50+ ft (15+ m) tall, usually pyramidal, excurrent (dominant main leader), but variable.
 Leaves alternate, simple, fan-shaped, 3-7.5 cm long and wide, in clusters of 3-5 per spur or alternate on long shoots.
-Dioecious - male and female trees; male flowers (sometimes called pollen cones) are 2.5 cm long, catkin-like, with numerous stamens loosely arranged; female flowers are long stalked, 4-5 cm, solitary, with two opposing ovules at the end of the stalk.
+Dioecious - male and female trees; male "flowers" (sometimes called pollen cones) are 2.5 cm long, catkin-like, with numerous stamens loosely arranged; female "flowers" are long stalked, 4-5 cm, solitary, with two opposing ovules at the end of the stalk.
 "Fruit" on female plants is actually not a true fruit but a naked seed (Ginkgo is a gymnosperm = gymno, naked, and sperm, seed) with a fleshy covering (the sarcotesta), it is plum-shaped (ca. 2.5 cm diam.), green then tan or orange, extremely messy and malodorous when ripe.
 (In their 1954 botany text, Fuller & Tippo indicate that one botanist described the fruit smell in more vernacular terms, i.e., like "raw dog vomit".)
+Below the fleshy sarcotesta is the hard shell (sclerotesta) of the seed and the papery endotesta which encloses the “meat” (nucellus) that surrounds the embryo.
+The soft seed tissues, so-called nuts, are edible and especially prized in China, Japan and Korea.
+However, there are food safety concerns.
 Sometimes fruit is set without pollination.
 It may be twenty or more years before a seedling flowers and sets fruit.
 Seedless (male) cultivars are commercially available, see below.

 - Sun.
 Transplants easily.
 Prefers sandy, deep, moderately moist soil but grows in almost any situation.
 A durable tree for difficult landscape situations, in addition some cultivars can be espaliered or used in bonsai.